 11 players either made State Under 12’s, State Under 15’s or State Under 18’s

-ACT ON YOUR LIFE – Be Part of Rising Stars AFL Football Academy and take your game to the highest level – NO BUTS, NO EXCUSES, JUST DO IT!
+ACT ON YOUR LIFE – Be Part of Rising Stars AFL Football Academy and take your game to the highest level – Be The Best You Can Be!